“History should be a witness that we are terrorists.

 (Osama Bin Laden, November 11th 2001 (The Telegraph)

-The late evening hours of September 11th 2001 held at the CIA’s Bin Laden Issue Station saw minimal employees left roaming the floors after evacuating the premises earlier during the frantic hours.
-As the evening hours passed, the station’s employees were slowly coming back in and expected to work long hours as intelligence started to pour in at every cable station as never seen before.
+The late evening hours of September 11th 2001 at the CIA’s Bin Laden Issue Station were highly busy, roaming the floors after evacuating the premises earlier during the frantic hours.
+As the evening hours passed, those who left, were slowly coming back in and expected to work long hours as intelligence started to pour in at every cable station as never seen before.
 The passenger lists from the hijacked airliners from American and United Airlines passed thru the Counter-intelligence Center.
 The lists were handed to one official from the Customs Office of Intelligence, where it was handed eventually to George Tenet, the Director of the CIA.
 To which he remarked in awe with mouth slightly agape.

 “Oh god, it’s all of them!”